DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 The challenge lies in applying Tarot meanings to create story events.
 This challenge is difficult from the start so the game aims to reduce this difficulty down to an optimal level for play.
 Players can answer prompt questions for each Kishotenketsu step to help focus their thinking.

+One challenge to the player is writing under constraints.
+The difficulty in writing quick narratives comes from line-word and time limits that forces the player to think on their feet and make something up as fast as possible.

 What stops the player from achieving their goals without any effort?
 Are there any constraints that add a dimension of fun?